Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: Introduction

 Another ingredient for identifying large tractable classes is query simplification: sometimes queries are equivalent to one of their subqueries.
 A smallest possible (homomorphically equivalent) subquery is called a {\em core}.
 For instance, Figure~\ref{fig:HD2} (a) shows the hypergraph associated with a core of our example query, which does not include the hyperedges $\{D,G\}$ and $\{G,H\}$, and where variable $G$ does not occur at all.
 Intuitively, the subquery $st(D,G)\wedge rr(G,H)$ adds nothing to the query, as its role is already played by the ``equivalent'' piece $st(D,F)\wedge rr(F,H)$.
 An additional crucial point here is that we must not miss output variables, nor any of the pieces of the query that are ``relevant'' to these variables.
 For a given CQ $Q$, we identify the relevant substructures by defining {\em coloured cores}, more precisely any core of a modified query $\adorn(Q)$ where we add a fresh unary relation symbol for each output variable (depicted as circles, that is, unary hyperedges, in the example figures).

-Then, the new notion of structural decomposition reads as follows. \begin{definition} A query $Q$ is said to have a width-$k$ $\#$-{\em hypertree decomposition} if there exists a width-$k$ generalized hypertree decomposition for both the hypergraph of a core of $\adorn(Q)$ and its frontier hypergraph. \end{definition}
+Then, the new notion of structural decomposition reads as follows. \begin{defi} A query $Q$ is said to have a width-$k$ $\#$-{\em hypertree decomposition} if there exists a width-$k$ generalized hypertree decomposition for both the hypergraph of a core of $\adorn(Q)$ and its frontier hypergraph. \end{defi}

 In Figure~\ref{fig:HD2}, we show the hypergraph $\HG_{Q_0'}$ associated with a core of $\adorn(Q_{0})$ and a $\#$-hypertree decomposition for $Q_{0}$, which handles both the hyperedges of $\HG_{Q_0'}$ and those of the frontier hypergraph.
 In particular, note that the root node contains both variables $A$ and $B$, so that it covers the hyperedge $\{A,B\}$ of $\FH(Q_0',\{A,B,C\})$, and its right child contains both variables $B$ and $C$, so that it covers the other hyperedge $\{B,C\}$ of $\FH(Q_0',\{A,B,C\})$.